Bread Dad

 Home

-Bread Machine – Oatmeal Bread Recipe
+Bread Machine Oatmeal Bread (Easy Recipe + Video)

 Oatmeal tastes great and is supposed to have many health benefits.
 According to WebMD, “Oatmeal’s most enduring claim to fame is its proven ability to curb bad (LDL) cholesterol.
 Chalk that up to a type of soluble fiber called beta glucan… The fiber in oatmeal also helps you feel full and eat less later on during the day.
 Fiber also eases constipation and helps control blood sugars”.
 This is definitely the type of sandwich bread to make for your family if you are trying to add some good old fashioned natural fiber into their diet.

-Oatmeal Flakes for Bread Machine Oatmeal Bread Recipe
+Slices of Bread Machine Oatmeal Bread

 Ingredients – Bread Machine Oatmeal Bread Recipe – 1.5 lb Loaf

-• 1 1/8 Cups – Milk (lukewarm) – 259 milliliters – 1 1/8 cups of milk is equivalent to 1 cup and 2 tablespoons of milk
+• 1 1/8 Cups – Milk (warm) – 259 milliliters – 1 1/8 cups of milk is equivalent to 1 cup and 2 tablespoons of milk

 • 3 Tablespoons – Unsalted Butter (sliced & softened) – 43 grams